Gente Magazine

 PHOTO CAPTION Pages 96-97- This photo shows the "Palace of Justice" or "Supreme Court Building".

-in the world, and it provides the Cuban justices with all the
+Is the largest in the world, and it provides the Cuban justices with all the

 requirements for they comfort and impartial administration of the laws.